virtual-cast/Zenject/README.md

 ## Documentation

 The Zenject documentation is split up into the following sections.
 It is split up into two parts (Introduction and Advanced) so that you can get up and running as quickly as possible.
-I would recommend at least reading the Introduction section, but then feel free to jump around in the advanced section as necessary
+I would recommend at least skimming through the Introduction section before beginning, but then feel free to jump around in the advanced section as necessary

+Another great starting point is to watch [this youtube series on zenject](https://www.youtube.com/watch?v=IS2YUIb_w_M&list=PLKERDLXpXl_jNJPY2czQcfPXW4BJaGZc_) created by Infallible Code.

 You might also benefit from playing with the provided sample projects (which you can find by opening `Zenject/OptionalExtras/SampleGame1` or `Zenject/OptionalExtras/SampleGame2`).